© 2025 WYSO

 How can I take action to advocate for continued support of public media?

-Make your voice heard by visiting ProtectMyPublicMedia.org for resources to help you contact members of Congress and sign a petition.
-You can also tell your friends why public media is important to you.
+Make your voice heard by visiting ProtectMyPublicMedia.org for resources to help you contact members of Congress and sign a petition to restore CPB funding for public media.
+You can also tell your friends and family why public media is important to you and why it's worth protecting.

 Local community support is our largest and most stable source of funding, and no matter how this shakes out, continuing our public service will require your ongoing support.
 If you’re already a contributing member, thank you!
 If you’re not, or if you can give more generously, now is an excellent time to join or increase your support.